linhlbn/Merry-Xmas/README.md

 # Merry-Xmas

 ### Merry Xmas Mini Games

 I made this website for gifting a girlfriend (a friend who is a girl) in the Christmas day.
 She needs to sign in with the right user name and code - something that I suggested her before.
-After answering the right answer, she may find some fabulous thing will be appeared on the screen, it should be:
+After getting the right answer, she may find some fabulous thing will be appeared on the screen, it should be:

 * nice gif that she can change her mobile locked screen as a video
 * autoplay music